hl7au/au-fhir-base/input/pagecontent/sexgender.md

 }
 ~~~

-### Administrative Gender
+### Administrative Gender (Patient.gender)
-AU Base supports the `Patient.gender` property as a representation of an administrative gender (as defined in the [FHIR specification](https://www.hl7.org/fhir/R4/patient.html#gender)) in:
+AU Base supports representation and exchange of Administrative Gender (as described in the [FHIR specification](https://www.hl7.org/fhir/R4/patient.html#gender))  in:
 - [AU Base Patient](StructureDefinition-au-patient.html)

+Administrative Gender is represented using the `Patient.gender` element.
+This concept is used for administrative and record-keeping purposes, such as patient matching.

-The `Patient.gender` value **SHALL** be regarded as a Recorded Sex or Gender (RSG) value.
+In AU Base, the `Patient.gender` value is regarded as a Recorded Sex or Gender.
 If assertions regarding the nature of the `Patient.gender` value are required, a single instance of the [Person Recorded Sex or Gender](https://hl7.org/fhir/extensions/StructureDefinition-individual-recordedSexOrGender.html) extension may be included with these assertions and its `genderElementQualifier` subelement set to a value of "true".

 Example: Patient resource with Patient.gender qualified with Person Recorded Sex or Gender extension
 ~~~
 {
   "resourceType" : "Patient",
   ...
-  "gender" : "male",
+  "extension" : [
     {
       "url" : "http://hl7.org/fhir/StructureDefinition/individual-recordedSexOrGender",
       "extension" : [
         {